-SATURDAY 22nd MARCH 7.30pm
+SATURDAY 26th APRIL 7.30pm

 This show has been removed from our line up due to circumstances beyond our control.
-We apologise for any disappointment.
+We apologise for any disappointment

 Revelations – Songs Boys Don’t Sing